- Location: Washington DC

 You can apply online for a replacement registration card if you meet the following conditions:

 - The expiration date on your registration is more than 10 days away.
-If it is within 10 days, you will have to also renew your registration and pay the appropriate renewal fees.
+If it is within 10 days, you will have renew your registration and pay the appropriate renewal fees.

 - The DMV has your current name and address on file, because the DMV will be sending your replacement registration card through the mail.